Kevin Hogan (politician)

-Kevin John Hogan (born 11 August 1963) is an Australian politician who has served as deputy leader of the National Party since May 2025.
+Kevin John Hogan (born 11 August 1963) is an Australian politician who served as deputy leader of the National Party from May 2025 to March 2026.
 He has been a member of the House of Representatives since 2013, representing the Division of Page in New South Wales.
 He was an assistant minister in the Morrison government from 2020 to 2022.

 Early life

 Hogan was born in Port Augusta in regional South Australia.
 After completing a Bachelor of Economics degree at Flinders University, he began a career in finance.
 He moved to Sydney and worked for an official money market dealer, GIO Securities, dealing with the Reserve Bank of Australia on a daily basis.
 Hogan then went on to work with Colonial First State for ten years.
 In this role he managed a multibillion-dollar portfolio and appeared on Sky News Australia every morning giving an economic update.
 He was also for a period an Investment Officer for an Industry Super Fund.

 Hogan married his wife Karen they returned to Karen's home town of Lismore.

 He then operated his own consultancy business and runs a small cattle property outside Lismore.